Liz Stewart

 Bio

-Liz bridges self, relationship, and system with a somatic awareness.
-She integrates attachment theory and nervous system awareness with body–mind process and group dynamics, drawing from modern psychoanalysis and trauma-informed perspectives.
+Her supervision integrates somatic awareness, attachment theory, nervous system understanding, and group dynamics, drawing from modern psychoanalytic and trauma-informed perspectives.

-Her work supports coaches in attending to what unfolds beneath the surface, helping them slow down, listen through the body, and find coherence in the relational field.
+Her work supports coaches in attending to what unfolds beneath the surface of their work — helping them slow down, listen through the body, and develop greater coherence in how they relate to clients, systems, and themselves.

 Certifications: